-As regards the banking sector, basic indicators of profitability included in the dashboard are: return on equity (ROE, indicator 6.1.a), the cost-to-income ratio (indicator 6.1.b) and net interest income to total operating income (indicator 6.1.c).
+As regards the banking sector, basic indicators of profitability included in the dashboard are: return on equity (ROE, indicator 6.1.a), return on assets (ROA, indicator 6.1.b), the cost-to-income ratio (indicator 6.1.c), and net interest income to total operating income (indicator 6.1.d).
 ROE is the most commonly used indicator of the profitability of a business and measures how well management uses shareholders' funds to generate income.
-On the other hand, a high ROE may also be a signal of excessive risk-taking.
+On the other hand, a high ROE may also be a signal of excessive risk-taking, in particular through leverage.
+In contrast to ROE, ROA is unaffected by leverage.
 Net interest income to total operating income shows developments in banks' ability to generate profits from the traditional credit intermediation business.
 This ratio is highly dependent on interest rate movements and economic cycles; a higher level of this ratio is typical of retail-oriented banks.
 On the other hand, a lower level of this ratio suggests that banks rely more on other sources of income, such as trading or fees, which are more dependent on market volatility.
 The cost-to-income ratio measures a company's costs (administrative and fixed costs, such as salaries and property expenses, but not loan loss provisions and write-offs) in relation to its income; the lower the ratio the more profitable a bank is.